drhsqlite/pikchr/doc/userman.md

 # Running Pikchr Scripts <a id="running"></a>

 The design goal of Pikchr is to enable embedded line diagrams in Markdown or other simple markup languages.
-The details on how to embedded Pikchr in Markdown is [covered separately][embed].
+The details on how to embed Pikchr in Markdown is [covered separately][embed].
 For the purpose of this tutorial, we will only write pure Pikchr scripts without the surrounding markup.
 To experiment with Pikchr, visit the [](/pikchrshow) page on the website hosting